 Game drives were conducted in fall and spring in connection with the practice of selectively burning the woods through controlled fires.
 Specialized hunting in the wintertime among Abenaki-speaking peoples, including the Pennacook and the Pawtucket of Essex County, included beaver, moose, and porcupine; a bear hunt for an annual bear sacrifice ceremony; and traplines for fur-bearing animals.
 But, as Champlain noted in his journal, the “Almouchiquois” of the Massachusetts coast were really only interested in fishing and farming.

 Hunting was important in other ways.
 Successfully hunting a deer was a step in a boy’s coming of age and often a prerequisite for marriage.
 Animal by-products (antlers, bones, hooves, teeth, hides, feathers, etc.) all had important uses in Algonquian life.
 A warrior’s rank could be conveyed in the bear claws or beaver teeth he wore in his necklace, the feathers in his hair, or the squirrel tails adorning his clothing.
 Bird wing fans and deer hoof rattles were sacred regalia, accessories at powwows.
-A shaman’s kit included polished gastroliths–small stones from the gizzards of birds.
+A shaman’s kit included polished gastroliths–small smooth stones from the gizzards of birds.
 The act of hunting was itself a spiritual enterprise involving a transaction between the hunter and the animal.
-The hunter displayed respect for the animal by wearing a special hunting shirt beautified with parts of the animal and by using spiritually powerful hunting gear, especially quartz projectile points.
+The hunter displayed respect for the animal by wearing a special hunting shirt beautified with parts of the animal being hunted and by using spiritually powerful hunting gear, especially quartz projectile points.
 The animal or its animal master reciprocated by symbolically granting permission for the kill.

 Harvesting wild rice